deedy5/primp/README.md

         auth_bearer (str, optional): Bearer token for authentication.
 Default is None. params (dict, optional): Default query parameters to include in all requests.
 Default is None. headers (dict, optional): Default headers to send with requests.
-If `impersonate` is set, this will be ignored. timeout (float, optional): HTTP request timeout in seconds.
+If `impersonate` is set, this will be ignored. cookies (dict, optional): - An optional map of cookies to send with requests as the `Cookie` header. timeout (float, optional): HTTP request timeout in seconds.
 Default is 30. cookie_store (bool, optional): Enable a persistent cookie store.
 Received cookies will be preserved and included in additional requests.
 Default is True.